 Changes to the existing consent

-To make these changes to the building, we will need to submit a Section 73 application to Camden Council to amend the planning permission that we have received.
+To make these changes to the building, we have submitted a Section 73 application to Camden Council to amend the planning permission that we received in 2022.
 Read on to find out more about the adjustments we are proposing to accommodate the company as part of a Section 73 application to Camden.

 To learn more, you can view the newsletter here that we sent to local residents or scroll down.